SleipnirGroup/Choreo/beta-7-post.md

 ### ProjectFile
 The `cof` constructor parameter has been added, representing the wheel coefficient of friction.
 ## Java Auto API
+## New Recommended Practices

-The `AutoRoutine.trajectory(String name)` has been added and is the new recommended way to load `AutoTrajectories`, instead of `AutoFactory.trajectory(String name, AutoRoutine routine)`.
+* The `AutoRoutine.trajectory(String name)` has been added and is the new recommended way to load `AutoTrajectories`, instead of `AutoFactory.trajectory(String name, AutoRoutine routine)`.
+* `Trigger AutoRoutine.observe(BooleanSupplier condition)` has been added.
+This can be used to create Triggers that are part of the `AutoRoutine` and will only be polled during the routine.
+It can also be used to "sanitize" Triggers that are used elsewhere.
+See below for details on why this is necessary.
 ### AutoLoop
 * `choreo.auto.AutoLoop` is now `choreo.auto.AutoRoutine`.
     * `AutoFactory.newLoop()` and `voidLoop()` were renamed to `newRoutine()` and `voidRoutine()`.